DinaKlim/OD_RL_notes/RL_notes/37_Ramsbeck/readme.md

 a) A cata- to mesothermal pre-phase, presumably of Bretonnian age, with a quartz–siderite–pyrite–arsenopyrite mineralisation.
 The deposition of these ore solutions took place in the veins that formed during the tectonic stress of the host rock during the Variscan folding.

-b) The epi- to mesothermal main phase, with a quartz–galena–sphalerite–chalcopyrite mineralisation.
+b) The epi- to mesothermal main phase, with a quartz–galena–sphalerite–chalcopyrite mineralisation of Asturian age.

-Reflections are only rarely observed.
-Conspicuous are the numerous disturbance features and breakout marks in the sphalerite.
+It was interrupted by the formation of the so-called “dense ores” (“Dichterze”), which developed through very shallow overthrust movements, and was divided into two sections.

+Only the mineralisation of this phase proved to be economically exploitable.

+c) A telethermal late phase of Tertiary age, which is responsible for the mineralisation of cross-fractures.
+This mineralisation is attributed to an ascending mobilisation from deeper-lying Devonian, stratabound lead–zinc ores.

+## Polished section description

+**Sphalerite (zincblende):**

+All samples available consist mainly of sphalerite and galena, which are intimately intergrown with each other.
+Sphalerite makes up the largest proportion of the ore minerals.
+As the groundmass of the ore, it encloses all other mineral components.
+Internal reflections are only rarely observed.
+Conspicuous are the numerous disturbance features and breakouts in the sphalerite.

 **Galena:**